emberjs/data/BREAKING_CHANGES.md

 This will remove the exception about changes before revision 2.
 You will receive another warning if there is another change.

+## Revision 10

+In Revision 8, we started the work of making serializers agnostic to the underlying serialization format.

+This was a good start but did not go far enough.
+Additionally, many people hated our initial API naming decisions, so some of the changes in this revision are an attempt to evolve the naming in a more intuitive direction.

+### JSON Serializer

+Despite our attempts in Revision 8, there were still some lingering JSON semantics in `DS.Serializer`.
+Now, we have extracted all of these into a new class called `DS.JSONSerializer`, which inherits from `DS.Serializer`.

+`DS.Serializer` is an abstract base class that implements hooks for serializing records common to all serialization formats, whether they are JSON, typed arrays, binary representations, or whatever other format your server engineers dream up.

+`DS.JSONSerializer` is a concrete implementation that encodes specific JSON semantics.
+If your adapter needs to "speak JSON" and you need to customize how that happens, you should now subclass `DS.JSONSerializer` instead of `DS.Serializer`.

+Additionally, `DS.RESTAdapter` uses a subclass of `DS.JSONSerializer` called `DS.RESTSerializer`.
+The `RESTSerializer` adds relational semantics to the `JSONSerializer`, encoding one-to-many relationships as foreign keys on child records.

+#### TL;DR

+If you are using the REST adapter, no changes are necessary.

+If your app was subclassing `DS.Serializer`, change it to subclass `DS.JSONSerializer`.

+If you are serializing to binary representations, hooray!
+You can use `DS.Serializer` and you will not need to fight against assumptions about it being JSON.
+This is a very advanced use case that most users will not need to worry about.

+### fromData/toData Rename

+Feedback about our rename of the `toJSON` method to `toData` and `fromJSON` to `fromData` was not positive.
+Instead, we are now changing these to `serialize` and `deserialize`, respectively.
+This change applies to `DS.Model`, `DS.Serializer`, and the serializer's transform API.

 ## Revision 9

 ### Adapter-Specified Record Dirtying